cptx032/ArgParseLang/README.md

 One complete example is:

 ```
-This program sums two numbers.
+This program sums two numbers
-Made in MIT / NASA labs
+Made in MIT NASA labs

 POS:   A    the first term of sum